dotnetcore/FlubuCore.Examples/README.md

 * run build.exe help to see other available build actions.
-* see other .net core examples for diferent flubu use cases.
+* see other examples for diferent flubu use cases.
-* see FlubuCore wiki
+* see FlubuCore wiki for how to get started with flubu

 ### How do I get set up (.net core)? ###
 #### .net core csproj ####